Geology & Surface Organics

 turned_in_not, ,

 A particularly fine example of Aleoida Laminiae – Emerald.
 Image courtesy of Cmdr.
 Arras DeCairo Extremely hardy photosynthetic organisms that thrive in arid environments.
-Thick, waxy leaf structures protect them from extreme surroundings.
-When gaseous exchange becomes unfavourable.
+Thick, waxy leaf structures protect them from extreme surroundings, when gaseous exchange becomes unfavourable.
 The leaves can completely shut off the organism from the atmosphere causing a state of hibernation.
 The…

 Bacteria